-- A. In the managerial category (10 employees), the proportion of nonwhites in the Commission workforce (10 percent) is less than the proportion of nonwhites in the corresponding labor force of both the Region (12 percent), and that of Milwaukee County (28 percent). - B. In the professional category (45 employees), the proportion of nonwhites in the Commission workforce (11 percent) is slightly less than the proportion of nonwhites in the corresponding labor force of the Region (13 percent), and is greater than the proportion of nonwhites in the corresponding labor force of Milwaukee County (5 percent). - C. In the technical category (13 employees), the proportion of nonwhites in the Commission workforce (38 percent) substantially exceeds the proportion of nonwhites in the corresponding labor forces of both the Region (6 percent) and Milwaukee County (20 percent). - D. In the clerical category (6 employees), the proportion of nonwhites in the Commission workforce (17 percent) exceeds the proportion of nonwhites in the corresponding labor force of the Region (16 percent), and is below the proportion of nonwhites in the corresponding labor force of Milwaukee County (27 percent).
+- A. In the managerial category (11 employees), the proportion of nonwhites in the Commission workforce (9 percent) is less than the proportion of nonwhites in the corresponding labor force of both the Region (12 percent), and that of Milwaukee County (28 percent). - B. In the professional category (40 employees), the proportion of nonwhites in the Commission workforce (10 percent) is slightly less than the proportion of nonwhites in the corresponding labor force of the Region (13 percent), and is greater than the proportion of nonwhites in the corresponding labor force of Milwaukee County (5 percent). - C. In the technical category (16 employees), the proportion of nonwhites in the Commission workforce (25 percent) substantially exceeds the proportion of nonwhites in the corresponding labor forces of the Region (6 percent) and is slightly greater than that of Milwaukee County (20 percent). - D. In the clerical category (6 employees), the proportion of nonwhites in the Commission workforce (17 percent) exceeds the proportion of nonwhites in the corresponding labor force of the Region (16 percent), and is below the proportion of nonwhites in the corresponding labor force of Milwaukee County (27 percent).

-The proportion of nonwhites in the Commission workforce in the managerial category (10 percent) is less than that of the Region (12 percent managerial) and of Milwaukee County (28 percent managerial).
-However, the proportion of nonwhites in the Commission's workforce in the professional (11 percent), and clerical categories (17 percent) is about equal to the level of nonwhite employment in the professional category (13 percent) and the clerical category (16 percent) in the Region.
-The proportion of nonwhites in the Commission's workforce in the professional (11 percent) and technical (36-38 percent) categories substantially exceeds the level of nonwhite employment in the professional category in Milwaukee County (5 percent) and in the technical category in the Region (6 percent) and Milwaukee County (20 percent).
+The proportion of nonwhites in the Commission workforce in the managerial category (9 percent) is less than that of the Region (12 percent managerial) and of Milwaukee County (28 percent managerial).
+The proportion of nonwhites in the Commission's workforce in the professional category (10 percent), is slightly less that of the Region (13 percent), and exceeds the level of nonwhite employment in the professional category in Milwaukee County (5 percent).
+The proportion of nonwhites in the technical category (25 percent) substantially exceeds the level of nonwhite employment in the Region (6 percent) and is slightly more than the level of nonwhite employment in Milwaukee County (20 percent).
+The proportion of nonwhites in the clerical category (17 percent) is about equal to the level of nonwhites in the clerical category (16 percent) in the Region, but less than that in Milwaukee County (27 percent).
 The Commission will continue to implement and enhance its activities toward achieving a diverse workforce in all employment categories - managerial, professional, technical, and clerical - as positions become available.